coniferprod/k5ktool/README.md

 first choice in other circumstances.
 However, as I was writing an iOS application in Swift at the same time, it suddently struck me: maybe it is not so important to be able to run this on many platforms, after all.
-What if I just used Swift and got it over with.
+What if I just used Swift and got it over with?
 I would end up with a command-line utility for macOS (or, in a pinch, Linux), but I don't think I care that much, since I will be making most use of it on the Mac anyway.